How to apply

 Non-approved brothel managers are liable for significant fines.

+You must pay the relevant application fee before your application can be processed.
 The application fee must be paid at the time of application and is non-refundable.

 You are automatically ineligible to be approved or act as a brothel manager if: